-As in prior years, the PSUs granted in fiscal year 2022 contained a revenue metric and an Adjusted EBITDA metric.
+As in prior years, the PSUs granted in fiscal year 2023 contained a revenue metric and an Adjusted EBITDA metric.
 The Company's performance against these metrics, as assessed by the Compensation Committee at the end of the fiscal year, determines the number of shares available for vesting under the award.
 Inclusive of the initial year during which performance is measured and the subsequent three-year service vesting period, vesting occurs over the Company's standard four-year service vesting period.
 Accordingly, the PSUs require both performance (assessed at the end of the first fiscal year) and continuous service over an additional three years (to obtain the financial benefit of the first-year performance).

 As in prior years, the PSU metrics were established in July, at the beginning of the Company's fiscal year.
-For fiscal year 2022, the metrics established in July 2021 were as follows:
+For fiscal year 2023, the metrics established in July 2022 were as follows:

 - Revenue Metric.
-At a minimum, the Company's net revenue for fiscal year 2022 would need to be greater than the Company's net revenue for fiscal year 2021.
-If this minimum was achieved, the number of PSUs deemed earned would be determined on a pro-rata basis ranging from the minimum net revenue up to a maximum net revenue of \$668.3 million. - Adjusted EBITDA Metric.
+At a minimum, the Company's net revenue for fiscal year 2023 would need to be greater than the Company's net revenue for fiscal year 2022.
+If this minimum was achieved, at least 25% of the PSUs would be deemed earned with the number of the remaining 75% of the PSUs to be deemed earned to be determined on a pro-rata basis ranging from the minimum net revenue up to a maximum net revenue of \$631.6 million. - Adjusted EBITDA Metric.
 The number of PSUs deemed earned pursuant to the revenue metric is subject to downward adjustment based upon an Adjusted EBITDA metric.
-For fiscal year 2022, if the minimum revenue metric was met and the Company's Adjusted EBITDA, as a percentage of net revenue ("Adjusted EBITDA Percentage"), equaled or exceeded 9%, then all the shares underlying the PSUs deemed earned pursuant to the revenue metric would be issuable (subject to standard continuous service vesting).
-If the Adjusted EBITDA Percentage was less than 5%, then no PSUs would be deemed earned, notwithstanding the achievement of the revenue metric.
-If the Adjusted EBITDA Percentage was between 9% and 5%, then the number of PSUs deemed earned would be adjusted downward on a pro-rata basis.
+For fiscal year 2023, if the minimum revenue metric was met and the Company's Adjusted EBITDA, as a percentage of net revenue ("Adjusted EBITDA Percentage"), equaled or exceeded 4%, then all the shares underlying the PSUs deemed earned pursuant to the revenue metric would be issuable (subject to standard continuous service vesting).
+If the Adjusted EBITDA Percentage was less than 0%, then no PSUs would be deemed earned, notwithstanding the achievement of the revenue metric.
+If the Adjusted EBITDA Percentage was between 4% and 0%, then the number of PSUs deemed earned would be adjusted downward on a pro-rata basis with a minimum of 25% of the PSUs deemed earned at an Adjusted EBITDA Percentage of 0%.